AhmedMousa-ag/Recommender-System-MlOps/README.md

 # Recommender-System-MlOps
-Using software practice to initiate Recommender system for what to watch next using IMDb data and my personal watchlist to predict my personal rating.
+Using software practice to initiate TFX pipeline Recommender system for what to watch next using IMDb data and my personal watchlist to predict my personal rating.

 Used feature: 1- Movie description